nilshamerlinck/parallel_pybot/README.md

 * "--failed-only"  runs only the failed tests
 * "--verbose"  verbose mode, more details about wassup
 * "--no-fixtures"  no fixture code will be run before / after executions
+* "--select-from"  speficy a file containing the names of the test files to execute

 The are few thing tough only configurable trough the [configuration file](https://github.com/workshare/parallel_pybot/blob/master/ppybot_config.py):
 - TEST_REGEXP  the regular expression used to identify tests in the folder, i.e. '.*\.txt' (all .txt files)